“I write to you, fathers,

 Because you have known the Father.

 Some Christians stay in spiritual infancy.
 They catch every childhood disease that comes along.
-The spiritual infant morality rate is very high in modern Christianity.
+The spiritual infant mortality rate is very high in modern Christianity.